Author: Anne Holland, CEO and Founder

 Each manufacturer shall establish and maintain procedures to ensure that the device design is correctly translated into production specifications.

 - Involve manufacturing from the start.
 Leverage your manufacturing team’s expertise.
-This could mean having a full-time manufacturing representative on the design team or periodically checking in with manufacturing engineering during the design process.
+This could mean having a full-time manufacturing representative on the design team or periodically checking in with engineering during the design process.

 - Create and use a design transfer checklist that meets your organization’s goals.
 Design Transfer requires completing the Device Master Record (DMR), which contains documents such as product drawings, process validations, manufacturing and inspection instructions, and training materials.
 Using a checklist can help ensure that nothing is overlooked.
-Hint: FDA looks for objective evidence such as this during inspections.
+Hint: the FDA looks for objective evidence such as this during inspections.
 Download a sample design transfer checklist.